 Essential apps for all new Mac owners

 That’s where a platform like Setapp becomes indispensable.
-Setapp is a collection of more than 150 essential apps and utilities for Mac that cover all possible use cases and scenarios.
-All apps in the collection are automatically updated to their latest versions and new apps are added regularly.
+Setapp is a productivity suite of 230+ apps for Mac and iPhone.
+All apps are automatically updated to their latest versions and new apps are added regularly.
 It’s a godsend for new and seasoned Mac users alike.
-Discover new apps that are the best at what they do?
-What’s not to like?
+Discover new apps that are the best at what they do.

-Here is an essential introductory set of some of the apps featured on Setapp that every new Mac users should have.
+Here is an essential introductory set of some of the apps featured on Setapp that every new Mac user should have.

 A lightweight utility performing a vital role, Bartender keeps your menu bar clean and tidy.
 As you use your Mac more and more, every new app would want to be featured in your menu bar (top-right corner).
 This quickly becomes unsustainable, and instead of a quick access to the apps you need, you’ll spend more time just trying to find the right one.